Skip to main content

 Illustrative · 01

-Scenario 01 · Visibility check pattern
+Scenario 01 · Representation check pattern

 Same prompt, three engines, three different answers.